B.J.T. v. J.D.

 (Publication ban in case) (Publication ban on party) (Certain information not available to the public)

-Family law - Child protection, Custody - Family law — Child protection — Custody — Child found in need of protection from mother —Grandmother and father submitting competing parenting plans at disposition hearing — Is there a legal presumption favouring a “natural parent” over all others who meet the legislative definition of “parent” in the Child Protection Act, R.S.P.E.I.
+Family law — Child protection — Custody — Child found in need of protection from mother —Grandmother and father submitting competing parenting plans at disposition hearing — Is there a legal presumption favouring a “natural parent” over all others who meet the legislative definition of “parent” in the Child Protection Act, R.S.P.E.I.
 1988, Cap.
-C 5.1? — How should the “natural parent” factor be considered when determining the best interests of a child in child protection matters? — When can an appellate court intervene in determining the best interests of a child? —What is the standard of review for disposition decisions pursuant to child protection legislation and to what extent should appellate courts consider the failure to explicitly address jurisprudence raised by a party to be a reversible error?.
+C 5.1? — How should the “natural parent” factor be considered when determining the best interests of a child in child protection matters? — When can an appellate court intervene in determining the best interests of a child? —What is the standard of review for disposition decisions pursuant to child protection legislation and to what extent should appellate courts consider the failure to explicitly address jurisprudence raised by a party to be a reversible error?

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.